-The Park District reports deferred revenues on its governmental funds' balance sheet.
-Deferred revenues arise from taxes levied in the current year which are for subsequent year's operations.
+The Park District reports deferred inflows of resources on its governmental funds' balance sheet.
+Deferred inflows of resources arise from taxes levied in the current year which are for subsequent year's operations.
 For governmental fund financial statements, deferred revenues arise when potential revenue does not meet both the "measurable" and "available" criteria for recognition in the current period.

-Deferred revenues also arise when resources are received before the Park District has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
-In subsequent periods, when both revenue recognition criteria are met, or when the Park District has a legal claim to the resources, the liability for deferred revenue is removed from the balance sheet and revenue is recognized.
+Unearned revenues also arise when resources are received before the Park District has a legal claim to them, as when grant monies are received prior to the incurrence of qualifying expenditures.
+In subsequent periods, when both revenue recognition criteria are met, or when the Park District has a legal claim to the resources, the liability for unearned revenue is removed from the balance sheet and revenue is recognized.